AlxsCnsl/PickleEngine/README.md

 git clone https://github.com/your-username/PickleEngine.git
 cd PickleEngine
 chmod +x scripts/chmoderall.sh
-./scripts/update_sdl3.sh
 ```

 ## 🎮 Developing Your Game
-Use the 'main.cpp' file located in 'engine_launcher' as the root of your game.
+Use the 'main.cpp' file located in '/engine_launcher' as the root of your game.
 Feel free to modify and customize it as needed.
-A 'conf.json' file is provided for some modules or for your own configuration.

 ### Build
 ```